heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 You can use [PlantUML](https://plantuml.com/), [Draw.io](https://draw.io/) or
 any other tools you want to create your diagrams (even a simple pen and paper!).

-This protocol will be used in a future chapter to implement the game.
+This protocol will be used in a future course to implement the game.

 > [!IMPORTANT]
 >